Migration of Greenlight and BigBlueButtonby Christoph Dähne on 08.10.2021

 Now you can login with you old admin or regular user.
 The user, rooms and recordings are available.

 Hopefully this Blog Post answers some questions.
-I you have more ones or any feedback, feel free to contact us.
+If you have further questions or any feedback, please contact us.